 Certainly as people age their maneuverability can often be reduced.
 But even before the aging process slows us down, people can have accidents or become ill in such a way that their ability to maneuver (accessibility) in their own home is limited.
-CAPS design principles focus on barrier-free accessibility for residential properties (homes, apartments, condos and town houses) similar to how the Americans with Disabilities Act (ADA) 2010 ADA Standards for Accessible Design focuses on barrier-free accessibility for commercial buildings.
+Aging in Place (AIP) design principles focus on barrier-free accessibility for residential properties (homes, apartments, condos and town houses) similar to how the Americans with Disabilities Act (ADA) 2010 ADA Standards for Accessible Design focuses on barrier-free accessibility for commercial buildings.
 CAPS design takes your current and future circumstances into consideration to improve your quality of life while staying in your home so you can “age in place”, versus moving to assisted living.
-CAPS employs concepts of universal design with the principles of the ADA Standards and Federal Housing Act (FHA) to make your home a safer place regardless of the cause of limited mobility.
+CAPS employs concepts of Universal Design with the principles of the ADA Standards and Federal Housing Act (FHA) to make your home a safer place regardless of the cause of limited mobility.
 That’s why residential accessibility services are sometimes referred to as aging-in-place services, or safety inspections.

 The role of Richard at ADAIN is that of an inspector, planner, and project monitor.
 Richard is not a contractor, installer/vendor, architect or licensed engineer.
 Richard works with clients to determine their goals for aging in place and create a plan to reach their goals.
 Within that plan will be CAPS and AIP services.
-CAPS and AIP services include: building inspection; planning the project; researching and helping you select specialized assistive products and installations; explaining best practices for design and installation of key components in AIP home design; coordinating the budget; prioritizing comprehensive solutions based on your needs, budget and urgency; working with contractors to avoid common mistakes for design and installation of AIP solutions; and monitoring the project installation to ensure your needs and goals are met.
+CAPS and AIP services include: building inspection; planning the project; researching and helping you select specialized assistive products and installations; identifying and selecting contractors, explaining best practices for design and installation of key components in AIP home design; coordinating the budget; prioritizing comprehensive solutions based on your needs, budget and urgency; working with contractors to avoid common mistakes for design and installation of AIP solutions; and monitoring the project installation to ensure your needs and goals are met.
 For a sample inspection report please see Sample CAPS Report.

 Residential Accessibility Services

-Residential Accessibility Services includes CAPS services, property management, and real estate transactions including getting your house ready for sale or purchasing a new home.
+Residential Accessibility Services at ADAIN includes CAPS services, property management, and real estate transactions including getting your house ready for sale or purchasing a new home.
 Richard Acree offers these services as a planner, not an installer or contractor.

 As a planner and project monitor for Residential Accessibility Services, Richard can help people who want to make their homes a home for a lifetime, regardless of their age, income or abilities.
 CAPS modifications can help people of all ages and ability levels to live comfortably and safely in a home.
-The universally-designed home accommodates all family members at all stages of life…. from infants to grandparents, all of whom benefit from homes that impose fewer restrictions on daily activities and maximize independence and safety.
+The universally-designed home accommodates all family members at all stages of life, from infants to grandparents, all of whom benefit from homes that impose fewer restrictions on daily activities and maximize independence and safety.

 But there is more.
 Some people are not able to manage their property either because of physical limitations or they are just too busy.
 Richard can manage the property for you using his training, experience, and skills in building inspections and accessibility.
 Given the amount of money involved in home ownership, having an expert like Richard manage your property for you can be a great investment!